1 . Talking about disability

 Sharing experiences with others

-If someone is comfortable talking about how their disability affects them, they may want to tell other people at work.
-This may help to:
+If someone is comfortable talking about how their disability affects them, they might want to tell other people at work.
+This might help to:

 - increase people's understanding of disability